 By Gillian Cumming, Senior Solicitor.

-If you would like to discuss the above, or you require support or advice on any other employment law matters, please do not hesitate to contact the team on 0141 331 5150.
+If you have any questions regarding sick pay, or if you require support or advice on any other employment law matters, please do not hesitate to contact our team on 0141 331 5150.